 Essay 2: How will you take advantage of being “at the very center of business?”
 (250 words)

 Columbia MBA essay question 2 has changed on this year’s application.
-The Columbia Admissions Office has returned to the “very center of business” question that appeared in the application for three consecutive years, beginning in 2014.
-This year’s question also includes a video that highlights the many advantages of Columbia’s New York location and stars Columbia Business School Dean Glenn Hubbard.
+The Columbia Admissions Office has returned to the “very center of business” question that appeared in the application for consecutive years, beginning in 2014.
+This year’s question also includes a video that highlights the many advantages of Columbia’s New York location.

 The biggest mistake some applicants make is not realizing that the phrase “the very center of business” refers to New York City.
 So, the goal in writing the essay is not just to impress the admissions committee with your knowledge of CBS, but also to demonstrate your understanding of how being in NYC will significantly enhance your own MBA experience.
 Another way to think of this question would be “Which aspects of Columbia’s program, made possible by its New York City location, will be of the greatest benefit to you?”
 Your answer to Columbia MBA essay 2 should definitely dovetail with the career goals you discuss in essay 1, but be sure your points and examples all relate to Columbia’s location at “the very center of business”.